-- how it affects the project outcome - consistency with the program policy objective, grant opportunity guidelines and any relevant policies of the department.
+- how it affects the project outcome

+- consistency with the program policy objective, grant opportunity guidelines and any relevant policies of the department

+- changes to the timing of grant payments

+- availability of program funds.

 11.6.
 Evaluation

 We will evaluate the grant opportunity to measure how well the outcomes and objectives have been achieved.
 We may use information from your application and project reports for this purpose.
 We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.